Major and Concentration

 Requirements for Concentration in Public Policy and Service

 - A minimum of six and one-half units including the following.
-Note: Students must be admitted to the Ford Institute for Public Policy and Service to pursue this concentration.
+Note: Students must be admitted to the Ford Institute for Leadership in Public Policy and Service to pursue this concentration.

 - PBSV 101, Introduction to Public Service.
 (Required for first year.)